phpearth/docs/what-is-a-framework.md

 ### {{ page.title }}

 Framework is a tool to help you develop faster and better.
-It is a reusable set of librarires and/or classes.
+It is a reusable set of libraries and/or classes.
 There are many existing, well established and secure open source frameworks with large communities behind them.
 Rather than reinventing the wheel many developers use them to built web applications.
 There is **NO** official or best PHP framework, because different purposes and different projects require different tools and approaches.
 In your career path you will not need to know all of them but you should learn how to use few of the frameworks that